Close

 If you already have a job offer in the Northern Territory, speak with your employer about the visa that best suits your circumstances and whether they can sponsor your application.

 If you are a skilled worker seeking employment, check the eligibility requirements for Northern Territory nomination and learn how to apply for a GSM 190 or 491 visa.
-You should also confirm that your occupation is listed on the NT Migration Occupation List.
+If you are an Offshore applicant, you should also confirm that your occupation is listed on the NT Migration Occupation List.

 If you are from the Pacific Islands or Timor-Leste, visit the PALM website for information about employer registration and worker readiness steps.